Suzanne Alejandre, math teacher

 John C. Baez, mathematical physicist (b.1961)

-John Baez is a one-man Internet army who has answered
+John Baez was a one-man army who answered

 physics questions on sci.physics.research.